oskar-j/fastcat/README.md

 Usage
 -----

-The first time you import fastcat you'll need to populate your redis database with the category data from dbpedia.
+The first time you import fastcat you'll need to populate your Redis database with the category data from DBpedia.
 To do that instantiate a FastCat object and call the `load` method.
 After that you can use it to do lookups.

 ```python